Cement-Labs/Abyssal/README.md

 - When using themes that automatically hide the separators, the `Menu Separator` will indicate the visibility of the status icons inside the **Hide Area**.
 If the `Menu Separator` **is visible,** then the status icons inside the **Hide Area** are **visible.** Otherwise the icons are **hidden.**
 - When using other themes, all the separators perform together.
 If all of them are **translucent,** then the status icons inside the **Hide Area** are **visible.** Otherwise the icons are **hidden.**

 [^cursor_onto_status_bar]: You need to move your cursor further away from the screen corner than the `Menu Separator` in order to trigger something.
-On monitors with notches, you may also need to move your cursor *between the the screen notch and the `Menu Separator`.*
+On monitors with notches, you may also need to move your cursor _between the the screen notch and the `Menu Separator`._

-Dragging the icons while holding <kbd>⌘ command</kbd> can change the order of the separators.
+Dragging the icons while holding <kbd>⌘ command</kbd> can reorder the status icons and the separators.
 For example, to put more icons into or out of the **Hide Area.**

 <br />